 Upper Chine sat among trees along Church Road, the church being St Blasius, although the school had its own chapel.
 It was well named as it stood above Shanklin’s best-known beauty spot, the Chine.
 Only girls attended, wearing unflattering mid blue uniforms – with hats – and they didn’t go home at night.
 This was the stuff of Mallory Towers, midnight adventures in the dorm.

 We C of E girls hated the posh lot.
 I never bothered to find out what the boys thought although now, it would be interesting to know.
 Hate is too strong a word but the Upper Chine girls were alien, living in a world that we hadn’t experienced.
 When I was about eleven and horse mad, hanging around the local stables, they came for riding lessons, wearing jodhpurs and ankle boots, articulating their thoughts in clear, well projected English.
 Some of them were foreign.
-I now suspected that I had missed out somewhere.
+I began to suspect that I had missed out somewhere.

 Recently, I purchased a postcard of Upper Chine, partly because it was going cheap but I’m glad that I did because the message on the back got me thinking.
 In 1935, ‘Ada’ wrote home to Miss D Langley of Hampstead, to tell her about her fabulous holiday.
 She described Upper Chine with the following words: The grounds are wonderful…I realy thinck [sic] its the best YWCA camp in England.
 I haven’t found another mention of the YWCA using the grounds and building, but clearly, they did.